shubhdesigns/cramv3/README.md

 A full-stack, AI-powered exam-prep platform for AP, SAT, and ACT.

+> **Note:** This project is configured for deployment on Vercel.
+See frontend/deploy.md for detailed deployment instructions.

 ## Tech Stack

 - **Frontend:** Astro, React, Tailwind CSS, shadcn/ui, Framer Motion